dollarshaveclub/e2e/README.md

 Various parameters to run your test.
 Passed to your `.test` function and is intended to be used within it.
+If your parameters is an array, your test will run multiple times with each object in the array.

 #### exports.test<Function>({ driver, step }, { parameters })